Ziad-Ashraf-Mostafa/Dwaneeq/README.md

-# Dwanneq
-A modern Personal Finance Tracker built with Python using tkinter, CustomTkinter and matplotlib libraries.
-Manage your expenses, budgets, and statistics with multi-currencies supoort and an elegant UI and customizable theme.

 # Dwaneeq - Personal Finance Tracker

 **Dwaneeq** is a simple and practical desktop application for managing and tracking personal expenses and budgets.